2019 dates to be confirmed.

 The Dubai tournament is a big hit with families: The Rugby Village hosts concerts and competitions, merchandise stalls and sponsored activities, while the Sabaa 7s Club is a buzzing venue for the kids.
 Parents can also enjoy a special families-only section of the stadium, with 2000 seats reserved especially for families.

 Get into the festivities by dressing up, bringing your A-game and soaking up the passionate roars of approval from the crowd as another player dives over the tryline.
-The 2018 Dubai Sevens promises to deliver exceptional rugby yet again, as the current champions, South Africa’s very own Blitzbokke, defend their 2017 title.
+The 2019 Dubai Sevens promises to deliver exceptional rugby yet again.

 This is a great event to combine with the Abu Dhabi Grand Prix.
 Get to explore both Cities in one go.